 Criterion 3: Study phase and study emphasis (max.
 40 points)

-Due to the regulations of the DAAD-programme, only application from international Master and doctoral students can be considered.
+Due to the regulations of the DAAD-programme, only applications from international Master and doctoral students can be considered.
 Students who are more advance in their studies will receive a priority consideration.
-A minimum of 20 point must be reached in order to being considered.
+A minimum of 20 points must be reached in order to being considered.
 An emphasis on questions of lifelong learning as well as adult and continuing education in the university studies is considered a plus.
 Study subjects can be e.g. education, psychology, politics, sociology, human resource management.
 Furthermore, applicants who already work on topics in regard of one of the comparative groups can be ranked higher.
 Applicants who have already attended the Adult Education Academy on Comparative Studies in Adult and Lifelong Learning will be ranked lower, to ensure an access to participation.

 Applicants with very good study results, voluntary engagement, knowledge and practical experiences in the field of lifelong learning will be considered with priority.
 A minimum of 15 points have to be reached to be considered.